GoogleCloudPlatform/community/tutorials/run-spring-inventory-manager-with-cloud-sql-secret-manager-on-app-engine-flexible-environment-using-cloud-build/index.md

 ---
 title: Run Spring Inventory Manager with Cloud SQL and Secret Manager on App Engine flexible environment using Cloud Build
-description: Learn how to deploy Spring Inventory Manager Demo application to the App Engine flexible environment and use Cloud SQL, Secret Manager and Cloud Build.
+description: Learn how to deploy the Spring Inventory Manager Demo application to App Engine flexible environment and use Cloud SQL, Secret Manager, and Cloud Build.
 author: kioie
 tags: App Engine, Secret Manager, Cloud SQL, Spring Boot, Java, Cloud Build
-date_published: 2020-05-22
+date_published: 2020-06-10
 ---

 This tutorial will walk you through getting a [Spring Inventory Manager][inventory-manager] app deployment through a CI/CD (continuous integration and continuous delivery) pipeline into production.
 Our goal is to build and deploy on a Google Compute Platform (GCP) App Engine flex environment.